Learning is hard—but so is teaching. Presenting information in a clear, concise, and digestible way is no small feat.

 That same concept holds true in instructional design (although, you don’t literally need your learners to recite your presentation or course word-for-word).

 Instead, this principle is about confirming their understanding by immediately requiring them to apply that knowledge.
-That could mean taking a brief quiz at the conclusion of your learning program.
+That could mean taking a brief quiz session at the end of your learning program.
 Or, it could mean demonstrating what they learned in a group exercise or simulated scenario.

 7. Provide feedback